Hanaqtah/FinalProject-HTU/README.md

 ## Project Overview

 This repository contains the Test Plan for the SauceDemo web application.
-The test plan defines the objectives, scope, strategy, environment, and processes used to evaluate the functionality, stability, and performance of the application.
+The test plan defines the manual and automation testing processes performed on SauceDemo Website.

 ## Application Under Test